Suped

 Do not force DMARC too early

-Move to enforcement after you know which services send mail for the domain and whether they pass SPF or DKIM with the From domain.
-Suped's product helps here because it groups legitimate senders, flags unverified sources, and shows the next fix rather than leaving you with raw aggregate XML.
+Move to enforcement after identifying which services send mail for the domain and confirming that SPF or DKIM matches the visible From domain.
+Suped's product groups legitimate senders, flags unverified sources, and shows the next fix instead of leaving the team with raw aggregate XML.

 For teams that want BIMI without repeated DNS edits, Hosted DMARC in Suped can simplify policy staging.
 It keeps the DMARC rollout controlled while the BIMI project waits for the authentication layer to become eligible.